Seif-Mahdy/Adaptive-Huffman-Compression-Assignment/README.md

 this project simulates the Adaptive Huffman compression technique

 Notes:
 1-It works with only "ABC"

+# Output sample

 ![](Screenshot%20from%202020-01-27%2014-50-24.jpeg)